canonical/cloud-init/doc/rtd/reference/datasources/gce.rst

 *********************

 The GCE datasource gets its data from the internal compute meta-data server.
-Metadata can be queried at the URL :file:`http://meta-data.google.internal/computeMetadata/v1/` from within an instance.
-For more information see the `GCE meta-data docs`_.
+The instance metadata service can be queried at the URL :file:`http://meta-data.google.internal/computeMetadata/v1/` from within an instance.
+For more information see the `GCE metadata docs`_.

 Currently, the default project and instance level meta-data keys ``project/attributes/sshKeys`` and ``instance/attributes/ssh-keys`` are merged